siyuliang/siyuliang.github.io/_news/announcement_paris2025.md

 related_posts: false
 ---

-I will be visiting [UPCité](https://u-paris.fr) in Paris November to December 2025.
+I will be visiting the [ALTAE lab](https://altae.u-pariscite.fr/) at [Université Paris Cité](https://u-paris.fr) from November to December 2025.
 Feel free to reach out!